 The workflow service in SharePoint 2013 Preview is no longer a part of the standard SharePoint server installation, and is provided by the Windows Workflow Manager (Azure).
 The service it self is a huge improvement to the product, but requires additional step as it has to be installed and configured post-installation of SharePoint Server 2013.

 Getting the workflow service in SharePoint 2013 Preview up and running on my development environment gave me some challenges that wasn't well documented at the time, so I decided to list some of the error messages and steps that helped me getting it up and running properly.

 In my work with development of SharePoint solutions, I heavily rely on virtualized environments on my own laptop computer.
 Working inside virtualized environments complicates the configuration of your own infrastructure, and to get and acceptable user experience inside the virtual machines a working internet connection is a requirement.

 Earlier Hyper-V was only supported on the server OS, but from Windows 8 this has also been added to the client OS as well.

 Profile pictures can either be stored in Active Directory or in SharePoint.
 The main reason for placing the profile pictures in SharePoint is for easier management, self-service and maintaining high quality images.
 Storing the pictures directory in Active Directory gives some restrictions on both physical file size and pixels.

 Set up delegation in Active Directory Select "Delegate Control" on the top level in Active Directory.
 Locate the system account performing the synchronization.

 Are Flyen is a developer and solution architect located in Norway.
-He works with Microsoft 365 and Azure as a Chief Consultant at Tietoevry.
+He works with Microsoft 365, Power Platform and Azure as a Chief Consultant at Tietoevry.